More analysis and actionable data, but fewer man-hours needed – that is the alchemy of AlisQI.

 We now have a much better idea of what we actually want.

-In keeping with its low-consultancy business model, AlisQI invited Lamers to see how another one of its customers had implemented the platform.
+In keeping with its no-code business model, AlisQI invited Lamers to see how another one of its customers had implemented the platform.

 This gave Lamers a lot of practical ideas on how he could successfully embed AlisQI in its own Quality infrastructure, and greatly speeded up decision-making.
 “And so the idea was born to implement AlisQI internally,” says Segers.